axelvaldez/radical-companies/_posts/force/2022-11-02-the-serpent-is-sensuality.markdown

    <li>Powerful people shall live, everybody else may die.</li>
   </ul>
  <p>Organized religions became dedicated to preserving their existence.</p>
  <p>In spite of it all, we are still here (GOOD).
-However, we are destroying the human-friendly ecosystem that has nourished us and as it goes, our culture will collapse and all our progress will go with it (NOT SO GOOD).</p>
+However, we are destroying the very system that has nourished us.
+As it goes, our culture will likely collapse with a good chance of all our progress doing down the drain with it (NOT SO GOOD).</p>

 <h1>People</h1>
  <p>Today, people can take it from here.
 Complete people, with their sensuality and warm relationships.
 Adult people with their tools, science and technology, in hand.
 These people can take it from here.</p>